harryho/blog-hugo/content/os/cass-note.md

 ## Install Cassandra

-* First, we have to install the Cassandra repository to `/etc/apt/sources.list.d/cassandra.sources.list` directory by running following command `39x` is the version.
+* First, we have to add Cassandra repository to source list by running following command.
+The `39x` is the version.
 Use 40x if Cassandra 4.0 is the newest version:

 ```bash
 echo "deb http://www.apache.org/dist/cassandra/debian 39x main" | \